EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

-While our sample uses only 3 galaxies to measure the $11.5<z<13.5$ UV LF (see Figure \ref{fig:UVLF_Z12}), its constraints can already provide us with an insight into the evolution of the very first galaxies.
-At $z\sim12.5$, we find that our measured number density agrees well with the observations of both \citet{Donnan2022} and \citet{Harikane2023}, which sample similar redshift bins.
+While our sample uses only 9 galaxies to measure the $11.5<z<13.5$ UV LF (see Figure \ref{fig:UVLF_Z12}), its constraints can already provide us with an insight into the evolution of the very first galaxies.
+At $z\sim12.5$, we find that our measured number density agrees well with the observations of both \citet{Donnan2022,Harikane2023,McLeod2023} and \citet{Finkelstein2023}, which sample similar redshift bins.
 Of note is the high number density of luminous UV sources, which implies a mild evolution in the number density of such sources.
 This extends the findings of \citet{Bowler2020}, who find the bright end of the UV LF evolves mildly to higher redshifts ($8<z<10$) compared to galaxies in the faint end. \citet{bouwens2022} finds a number density of sources that is approximately an order of magnitude greater than the three other studies used for comparison.
 As noted within that work, the volume used is small, but the use of medium-band filters enables tighter photometric-redshift constraints.
 It is possible the disagreement is the consequence of large-scale structure, since the medium-band survey covered only 4.6 arcmin$^2$.
+These number densities are high relative to the expectation from hydrodynamical simulations, yet a selection of these sources have already been spectroscopically confirmed (e.g. Maisie's galaxy and those from JADES).
+More spectroscopy and more area will be required in order to prove the UV Luminosity Function evolves slower than anticipated at $z>12$.